JamesDolphin/discordGo---ReadMe/README.md

 - !setlive - 2 arguments  - sets the current status to live (used when bot may be started mid game) eg. !setlive serverid yes/no
     >If the game is not currently "live" then no notifications will be sent from it (match end postings will continue)
     >Games are automatically set live if the bot is watching at the start of the map (live = true on the real life start of game)

+ - !notificiations - 2 arguments  - sets the notifications to on or off eg. !notifications serverid yes/no
+    >Notifications refer to broadcast role notifications (live, pause, end match)

+ - !usercon serverid true
+    >Enables the command belows

 - !setnfl - 7 arguments - sets team names (n), flags (f) and logos (l). eg. !setnfl serverid NiP Astralis SE DK nip_logo ast_logo
     >Logo names aka nip_logo and ast_logo need to be matches to the observer PC's naming convention.